dan-leo/masters/thesis/v8/2_litstudy.md

 calculate the power consumption of a single message deployed in the field.

 * example SIB

+The UE device is to a large extent/entirely controlled by the network/eNodeB.
+UE devices must follow NW settings broadcast inside the SIB and allocations for UL/DL data.

 ### Repetitions and Extended Coverage Level (ECL)